ipvm-wg/homestar/CODE_OF_CONDUCT.md

 in any public spaces where an individual representing the community is involved.
 This covers

-- Interactions on the Github repository, including discussions, issues, pull requests, commits, and wikis
+- Interactions on the GitHub repository, including discussions, issues, pull requests, commits, and wikis
 - Interactions on any affiliated Discord, Slack, IRC, or related online communities and forums like Discourse, etc.